 Nevada Medicare prescription drug plans help beneficiaries pay for their prescription medications.
 If you are new to Medicare, some of the Part D plan concepts may be foreign to you.
 So we'll start with an overview of the four cost-sharing phases.

 The Deductible is the First Phase

-Prior to a plan paying any of your prescription costs, you are required to pay the annual deductible.
-So, if you enroll in a 2022 plan with a $400 deductible, you'll spend $400 out-of-pocket before coverage begins.
-Most Part D plans have a deductible, but some plans exclude Tier 1 (generics), offering immediate coverage on low-cost medications.
+The deductible (up to $505 in 2024) is the amount that you pay before your Medicare Part D plan begins paying its share of the costs.
+So, if you enroll in a 2024 prescription drug plan with a $480 deductible, you'll spend $480 out-of-pocket before cost-sharing coverage begins.
+Most Medicare Part D plans have a deductible, but some Medicare Part D plans exclude Tier 1 drugs from the deductible, giving immediate coverage on most generic medications.

 Phase 2 is the Initial Coverage Limit

 The 2024 Initial Coverage Limit (ICL) is $4,660.
 The ICL phase is when your Part D plan begins to pay the bulk of the costs.
 If your prescription costs exceed $4,660, you will enter the Coverage Gap phase (aka, "donut hole").

 The Coverage Gap is the Third Phase

 After your gross drug costs have reached $4,660, you will enter the Coverage Gap phase.
 This is where you will pay 25% of your medication's retail cost.
 While the price of generic drugs might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
 This will continue until you reach $7,400 in True Out Of Pocket Costs (TrOOP).